How businesses, organisations and everyone else can support and get (more) involved with the Real Bread Campaign.

 Create an offer for Campaign supporters

 Would you like to run a year-round discount, deal or other offer to help us to say thank you to supporters of our charity's work?
 We promote these offers on our website, and periodically in True Loaf magazine, via our mailing list and social media accounts.

-While the Real Bread Campaign focuses on work in the UK, are you ready to connect and take action with people in your part of the world?.
+While the Real Bread Campaign focuses on work in the UK, are you ready to connect and take action with people in your part of the world?

 The Real Bread Campaign is run by Sustain: the alliance for better food and farming.
 As such, all commercial relationships and sources of income have to be in line with Sustain’s Ethical Funding and Advertising policies.

-Real Bread Campaign policy, activity, editorial and other decisions are independent from any commercial relationships, none of which confers, or can be presented as, accreditation or endorsement by the Real Bread Campaign.
+Rather than members, we have supporters and none of the above confers, or can be presented as, accreditation or endorsement by the Real Bread Campaign.